unswexplains/unswexplains.github.io/e1e3529e6ee1/content.md

   });
 </script>

-Visualising the distribution this way reveals a distinct jump in frequencies from D to C. Why such a big difference between these two grades?
-Perhaps some of the questions of middle difficulty need to be made more difficult for next time.
-Or perhaps something else is going on.
-The main thing is, by analysing and visualising the distribution of grades we've spotted a potential problem.
+Visualising the distribution in this way reveals a distinct jump in frequencies from D to C. Why such a big difference between the two grades?
+Perhaps some of the questions of middle difficulty were too easy?
+Or perhaps something else is going on?
+The main thing is, that by analysing and visualising the distribution of grades we've spotted a potential problem.

-# Comparing the distribution of two or more subsets
+# The distribution for two or more subsets

 How do the distributions of grades in each class compare to each other?
 This question involves considering three subsets of the data: the rows for 10A, the rows for 10B, and the rows for 10C.
 For each subset we can figure out the distribution, and then compare them.